The Annual General Meeting of Debden Recreation Ground will be held on Wednesday 28th September at 7pm, Debden Village Hall.DRG AGM 28.09.2022.Notice

 - We have contacted Sports England and The Football Association who have advised us on changing room regulations and recommendations.

 Debden Pavilion Project sub-committee has been formed involving local residents and Debden Parish Council, to project manage the scheme.
-The next phase is fundraising and the aim is to start building in Autumn 2021.
+The next phase is fundraising and the aim is to start building in Spring 2023.
 Committee members include people with backgrounds in PR, marketing, law, journalism, quantity surveyance, chartered surveyance, banking, construction and building.

 The User Groups